Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes: Inverse Kasteleyn matrix

 Let us compute several related contour integrals which will be useful for the asymptotics at the edge (\S \ref{sec:asymptotics_at_the_edge}).

 \begin{lemma} For all $1\le n_1\le N$, $1\le n_2\le N-1$, and $x_1,x_2\in\Z$, we have

-where the contour $\Ga'(x_2)$ in $z$ is a clockwise contour which encircles points $x_2-1,x_2-2,\ldots$, and not points $x_2,x_2+1,\ldots$. \end{lemma} \begin{proof} The proof is analogous to that of Lemma \ref{lemma:Res_w=z}. \end{proof} Note that for the two integrals in (\ref{Res_w=z}) and (\ref{Res_w=z_1}) we have $\oint_{\Ga(x_2)}-\oint_{\Ga'(x_2)}=\oint_{\ga(\infty)}$, where the last integral is taken over a large enough counter-clockwise contour.
+where the contour $\Ga'(x_2)$ in $z$ is a clockwise contour which encircles points $x_2-1,x_2-2,\ldots$, and not points $x_2,x_2+1,\ldots$. \end{lemma} Here and below we understand that for integer $m$ and $r$, one has $\binom{m+r}{r}=0$ if $m,r<0$.
+Otherwise if, say, $r\ge 0$, we agree that $\binom{m+r}{r}=\frac{(m+1)_r}{r!}$. \begin{proof} The proof is analogous to that of Lemma \ref{lemma:Res_w=z}. \end{proof} Note that for the two integrals in (\ref{Res_w=z}) and (\ref{Res_w=z_1}) we have $\oint_{\Ga(x_2)}-\oint_{\Ga'(x_2)}=\oint_{\ga(\infty)}$, where the last integral is taken over a large enough counter-clockwise contour.
 Since in (\ref{Res_w=z}) and (\ref{Res_w=z_1}) the binomial coefficients in the right-hand sides are the same, we also have

 \begin{lemma} For all $1\le n_1\le N$, $1\le n_2\le N-1$, and $x_1,x_2\in\Z$, we have

 This is the same integral as in the correlation kernel (\ref{kernel_formula}), but with the contour $\Ga(x_2)$ in $z$ replaced by a sufficiently large counter-clockwise contour which lies inside the $w$ contour. \end{lemma} \begin{proof} Let us write the integral in $z$ in (\ref{Res_w=z_3}) as a sum over the residues at $z=\nu_j-j$, $j=1,\ldots,N$: